 Adrenal stress labs assess the amount of stress your body has endured over the decades by measuring your daily fluctuations in cortisol (the stress hormone) and DHEA levels to assess the overall health of your HPA Axis (hypothalamus, pituitary, and adrenals).
 If your HPA Axis is not balanced, it often throws off the rest of […]

-Of the hundreds of Functional Medicine labs available, we like to keep things simple by using a few key labs really well.
-You will likely only need to do 1to 3 lab tests for your treatment program.
-This efficiency is one of the most appealing aspects of the Kalish Method, as it reduces the time […]
+Of the hundreds of Functional Medicine labs available, we keep things simple by using a few key labs really well.
+You will likely only need to do 1 to 3 lab tests for your treatment program.
+This efficiency is one of the most appealing aspects of the Kalish Method, as it reduces the time and […]

 The time to complete a program in Functional Medicine usually takes 6-12 months, depending of course on the individual patient’s condition, and their willingness and ability to stick with the program.